 DOMA was partially struck down simply because it is the business of states, not the federal government, to define marriage.
 Windsor also made it clear that states like Kentucky still have the right to decide what marriage means.

 As it stands now, states have the right to define marriage to include one man and one woman or to include homosexual couples or, for that matter, literally anything.

 But nothing that happened June 26 changes anything in Kentucky.
 The federal government must recognize legal marriages in New York or California, but Kentucky does not have to do so.

 Kentucky's constitution defines marriage as one man and one woman.
 Simple and traditional.
 Kentucky's definition of marriage stands — for now.

-At issue: July 11 Herald-Leader article, "Issue of benefits not clear-cut after gay ruling; Kentucky wades through details"
+: July 11 Herald-Leader article, "Issue of benefits not clear-cut after gay ruling; Kentucky wades through details"